-The Department of Geological Sciences includes 8 tenured, tenure-track faculty and several non-tenured and research faculty who teach and lead research programs in the geological sciences.
+The Department of Geological Sciences includes tenured and tenure-track faculty, and non-tenured and research faculty, who teach and lead research programs in the geological sciences.

 Our research facilities include laboratories for biogeochemistry, hydrogeology, engineering geology, isotope geochemistry, micropaleontology and stratigraphy, remote sensing and spatial analysis, river science, and x-ray diffraction.